jchavarri/Flexer/README.md

 Flexer is a FramerJS module that allows you to create flexible layouts.
 This means you can use proportions or relative values instead of absolute pixels to position and animate layers on your prototypes.

+**NOTE**: Flexer is in a very early stage of development, so unexpected behavior is... expected.
+It's a work in progress.
+All bug reports, feature requests, and general feedback are greatly appreciated! 👊

 ## Demo

-[Here](http://jchavarri.github.io/Flexer/).
+- [Main demo](http://jchavarri.github.io/Flexer/)(wip).
 You can check the code in the [gh-pages branch](https://github.com/jchavarri/Flexer/tree/gh-pages).

-## Version

-0.0.2

-**NOTE**: Flexer is in a very early stage of development, so unexpected behavior is... expected.
-All bug reports, feature requests, and general feedback are greatly appreciated! 👊
+- [Animated accordion menu demo](http://share.framerjs.com/zzrns0ixovna/) in less than 20 lines of code.

 ## 3-Step Installation